-This smell is different from what I usually know at the end of the service.
-For me it is a holy smell, and it is accompanied by an uplifting holy smoke, stronger than incense.
+This smell is different from what I usually perceive at the end of the service.
+For me this is an especially holy smell, and it is accompanied by an uplifting holy smoke, stronger than incense.
 It is raw, attention getting, signaling that something has happened.
-The black smoke should be seen certainly by those few in the front rows of the congregation, but the smell probably only lives around the altar.
-By verse two of the hymn as the crucifer starts to lead the procession of choir members with blue cassocks and white surplices out of the church, I realize what this is all about.
+The black smoke can be seen, certainly, by those few in the front rows of the congregation; but the smell probably persists only around the altar.
+By verse two of the hymn, as the crucifer starts to lead the choir members in their blue cassocks and white surplices out of the church, I realize what this is all about.

-This is the smell I know after a session of spiritual direction with someone as they depart.
-I light the candle at the beginning of a session of spiritual direction to symbolize our meeting as holy as we care for our souls.
-I extinguish the candle at the end of our time to symbolize the passing on of what we have shared together.
-I know our time together as spiritual friends is holy work just as our Eucharist together on Sunday is a holy time.
+This is also the residual fragrance after a session of spiritual direction with seekers as they depart.
+I light the candle at the beginning of a session when I am doing spiritual direction to symbolize our meeting as holy, as we care for our souls.
+I extinguish the candle at the end of our time to symbolize the passing on of what we have shared.
+I know our time together as spiritual friends is holy work, just as our Eucharist together on Sunday is a holy time.

 The smell and the smoke tell me that whatever has happened is now being lifted up, spreading into the air of our surroundings, our universe.
 The Word we had together has now moved away from the altar or our meeting place and out into the world.
 We can no longer see the smoke, but it is there.
 I experience the smell only briefly, but it is an icon of what is happening.